tmf-map/docsite/docs/typescript/4.class/class-and-interface.md

 let point3d: Point3d = {x: 1, y: 2, z: 3};
 ```

-When we declare `interface Point3d extends Point`, `Point3d` inherits the type of the instance of class `Point`.

-In other words, it can be understood that one interface `Point3d` inherits another interface `PointInstanceType`.

-So there is no essential difference between "interface extends class" and "interface extends interface".
+When we declare `interface Point3d extends Point`, `Point3d` inherits the type of the instance of class `Point`.In other words, it can be understood that one interface `Point3d` inherits another interface `PointInstanceType`.So there is no essential difference between "interface extends class" and "interface extends interface".

 It is worth noting that `PointInstanceType` lacks a constructor method compared to `Point` because the `Point` type created when the `Point` class is declared does not include a constructor.
 In addition, except that constructors are not included, static properties or static methods are also not included (of course, the type of the instance should not include constructors, static properties, or static methods).